azghanvi/docker-lamp-ssh-custom/README.md

 ## Docker with LAMP + SSH stack based on Alpine Linux

-Really Lightweight 291mb Docker image with lamp, ssh, phpmyadmin (with tunnel access)
+A Lightweight 291mb Docker image with
+- lamp
+- ssh
+- phpmyadmin (with tunnel access)

 ## Installation
 ### Grab from docker hub